Where to Stay in Hong Kong in 2026 → 7 AMAZING Areas

 • Sheraton Hong Kong Tung Chung Hotel – The Sheraton Hotel on Lantau Island is the height of luxury – it has an outdoor swimming pool, a rooftop grill restaurant, a bar, a garden, and a kids’ club.
 There’s also a free airport shuttle, a concierge service, a currency exchange, and room service.

 • The Silveri Hong Kong – MGallery – Yet another 5-star hotel on Lantau Island, The Silveri has a jacuzzi, a pool, and a fitness center.
-Guests can choose among the 3 on-site restaurants and benefit from the free airport shuttle.
+Guests can choose among the 3 on-site restaurants and take advantage of the free airport shuttle.

 Mid-range (from US$70 to US$130)

-• Auberge Discovery Bay Hong Kong – This beachfront hotel provides private beach access and other amenities such as access to a large outdoor pool overlooking the ocean, spa services, and the use of a fitness center.
+• Auberge Discovery Bay Hong Kong – This beachfront hotel offers private beach access and amenities including a large outdoor pool overlooking the ocean, spa services, and a fitness center.
 Room service is also available, and the concierge team can help you arrange various day trips.

-• Four Points by Sheraton Hong Kong – The Four Points hotel can arrange airport transfers and provide assistance via the 24/7 front and concierge service.
-Guests can look forward to the daily breakfast, which includes buffet options as well as Asian and vegan variations.
+• Four Points by Sheraton Hong Kong – The hotel can arrange airport transfers and provide assistance through the 24/7 front desk and concierge service.
+Guests can look forward to the daily breakfast, which includes a buffet with Asian and vegan options.

 Budget (up to US$70)

-• City Oasis Guesthouse – Each of the rooms at this guesthouse has a private bathroom, a flat-screen TV, and air conditioning.
-Guests are free to use the shared spaces, including a living room and a kitchen, and they can also hire bikes on the property.
+• City Oasis Guesthouse – Each room has a private bathroom, a flat-screen TV, and air conditioning.
+Guests are free to use the shared spaces, including the living room and kitchen, and can also hire bikes on the property.

 Best apartments in Hong Kong